-RISK MANAGEMENT Framework
+RISK MANAGEMENT FRAMEWORK

 The Bank emphasizes on maintaining high risk management standards to ensure that the risks being faced by the Bank are properly identified, assessed and appropriate mitigation tools are adopted keeping in view their nature and concentration.
-Since an effective risk management framework demands active involvement of Board of Directors (BoD) and senior management in the formulation and oversight of risk management process, governance а robust structure exists at the Board and Management levels which provide strategic direction and has approved overall business strategies significant policies and those related including to managing and taking risks.
+Since an effective risk management framework demands active involvement of Board of Directors (BoD) and senior management in the formulation and oversight of risk management process, a robust governance structure exists at the Board and Management levels which provide strategic direction and has approved overall business strategies and significant policies including those related to managing and taking risks.
 BoD also ensures that senior management is fully capable of managing activities that they undertake during course of business.

 The Board has also formed a specialized Board's Risk Management Committee ("BRMC") to oversee the risk management activities.
-The BRMC held regular meetings as per the given mandate and thoroughly primary reviewed risks including Credit, Market, Operational, Liquidity, Environmental and Country risks.
-In addition, the BRMC also took stock of other materialitemssuchasfollow up and management of non-performing accounts, interest rate environment, afforded and quidance in the management of risk assets portfolio vis-àvis capital.
-At the senior management level, the Bank has dedicated committees which include. inter-alia. the Head responsibilities in accordance with their respective terms of reference.
-Risk Management structure at the Bank has been founded line with regulatory discharge
+The BRMC held regular meetings as per the given mandate and thoroughly reviewed primary risks including Credit, Market, Liquidity, Operational, Environmental and Country risks.
+In addition, the BRMC also took stock of other material items such as follow up and management of non-performing accounts, interest rate environment, and afforded guidance in the management of risk assets portfolio vis-à-vis capital.
+At the senior management level, the Bank has dedicated committees which include, inter-alia, the Head Office Credit Committees and Assets Liability Committee ("ALCO").
+These committees discharge their responsibilities in accordance with their respective terms of reference.